joekrinke15/blog/_posts/2020-09-01-EulerProject.md

 def reverse(number):
  """
  Takes a number, converts it to a string and reverses it, then converts it back an int.

+     Parameters:
+         number (int): An integer.

+     Returns:
+         (int): Integer of the reverse of number.
  """
     reversed = int(str(number)[::-1])
     return(reversed)

-#Define function to sum a number and its reverse.
 def sum_reverse(number):
+"""
+Sums an integer and its reverse.
+    Parameters:
+        number (int): An integer.
+    Returns:
+        (int): Integer containing the sum of a number and its reverse.
+"""
     return(number + reverse(number))
 ```
 Next, I had to create a function to check if a given number is a palindrome.
 This works by reversing the number and checking for equality.